A Tutorial on Estimating Time-Varying Vector Autoregressive Models: Evaluating Performance via Simulation

 We also investigate the performance of the kernel-smoothing method without $\ell_1$-regularization.
 We refer to this method as KS.
 In order to compare the $\ell_1$-regularized time-varying VAR estimator to a stationary $\ell_1$-regularized VAR estimator, we also estimate the latter using the \emph{mgm} package.
 We call this estimator GLM(L1).

-Both time-varying estimation methods are consistent if the following assumptions are met: (a) the data is generated by a time-varying VAR model as specified in equation (\ref{eq_VAR}), (b) with all parameters being smooth functions of time, (c) with the eigenvalues of the VAR matrix being within the unit circle at all time points, (d) and a diagonal error covariance matrix.
+Both time-varying estimation methods are consistent if the following assumptions are met; (a) the data is generated by a time-varying VAR model as specified in equation (\ref{eq_VAR}), (b) all parameters are smooth functions of time, (c) with the eigenvalues of the VAR matrix being within the unit circle at all time points, (d) and the error covariance matrix is diagonal.
 We also fit a standard stationary VAR model using linear regression to get the unbiased stationary counter-part of the GAM methods.
-Specifically for the KS-method, it it is additionally required that we consider small enough candidate bandwidth values.
-We do this by using the sequence $b$ specified above.
+Specifically for the KS-method, it is additionally required that we consider small enough candidate bandwidth values.
+We do this by using the sequence $\bm{b}$ specified above.